Self-Admitted Technical Debt Detection Approaches: A Decade Systematic Review: Threats to Validity

 \subsection{Internal validity}

 Internal validity refers to the reliability of the methodology employed in the study.
 One key threat to internal validity in this SLR is related to the formulation of the search strings.
-In the pilot search, several iterations of search strings were tested, starting with a more general search (e.g., “self-admitted technical debt" OR SATD and NLP), which led to a broader, less focused set of results.
-Over time, more refined strings were developed, including terms like “detection" and “identification," as well as the use of boolean operators and the wildcard (*) for broader term variations.
+In the pilot search, several iterations of search strings were tested, starting with a more general query (e.g., \enquote{self-admitted technical debt} OR SATD and NLP), which yielded a broader, less focused set of results.
+Over time, more refined strings were developed, including terms such as \enquote{detection} and \enquote{identification}, as well as the use of Boolean operators and the wildcard (*) for broader term variations.

-The final search string (S3), which combined terms such as “self-admitted technical debt" OR SATD with NLP OR “natural language processing" AND (detection OR identification OR prediction), was chosen after multiple pilot tests to ensure it captured the most relevant studies.
+The final search string (S3), which combined terms such as \enquote{self-admitted technical debt} OR SATD with NLP OR \enquote{natural language processing} AND (detection OR identification OR prediction), was chosen after multiple pilot tests to ensure it captured the most relevant studies.
 This iterative process helped mitigate the risk of missing key studies during the initial literature search.

 Furthermore, data extraction inaccuracies could threaten the reliability of our findings.
 To reduce this risk, the data extraction process was double-checked, and disagreements were resolved through discussions between the authors.
 A pilot data extraction was also conducted to further minimize potential bias.